nagyrobi/esp32evse-esphome/README.md

 ## Customization tips

-- Rename entities to match your Home Assistant naming convention.
+- Rename entities to match your automation platform naming convention.
 - Adjust number ranges to match the electrical limits of your installation.
 - Remove sections you do not need to reduce resource usage on the device.